barlaabhi/crypto/cryptopals/README.md

 		return each pair as tuples (zip basically returns iterator of tuples) (think 'a' and 'b' as sets containing characters and zip is something like one-one function)
 		# refer 5.py
+7. AES in ECB mode:

+		Here the challenge is to decrypt given base_64 encoded text which is encrypted via AES in ECB mode so we take the input string and decode it from base64 using .decode('base64') or  base64.b64decode() and now we decrypt the encoded text
+		# refer 7.py